 Internships can be completed for academic credit through an approved school program, or for extra work experience without academic ties.
 Internships are paid, and include a mix of on-site and remote/hybrid work, depending on the position.

-Our internships span the gamut of nonprofit work, such as organizing with our on-the-ground campaigns, conducting data-driven research, assisting with our communications team and journalistic writing for The Appalachian Voice, helping with our outreach program, and more.
+Our internships span the gamut of nonprofit work, such as organizing with our on-the-ground campaigns, conducting data-driven research, assisting with our communications team, writing for our journalistic publication, The Appalachian Voice, helping with our outreach program, and more.
 Our internships have included:

 — Coal Impacts Campaign Assistant